 Insurance companies are never on your side.
 Their interest is only to get away with paying you the least amount of money possible for your accident.
 While their quick resolutions and offers may seem tempting, never accept them.
 Always fight for the proper amount of compensation for your damages.

 Try to avoid talking to any insurance adjuster.
 Anything you say can and will get used against you during negotiation or trial.
 In addition, your words and actions can get used to lower your settlement significantly.

-The Statute of Limitations Matters
+South Carolina’s Statute of Limitations